wuz/wuz.sh-2023/writing/developer_tools_the_operating_system.md

 date: 2019-02-26T13:38:55.357Z
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/ufe31pdbd9wq2psethkt.png
 ---

-> This is part of a 7 part series about developer tools.
-If you didn't haven't read the other parts, check them out above!
+> This is part of a 7 part series about developer tools

 Operating systems are a collection of software used to manage the hardware and software components of a computer.
 They provide common resources that the software running on that computer can use.

 There are many types of operating systems out there, but there are many common ones you might know.

 # Common OS Choices